moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

     ^ { DemoMetamodelGenerator }
 ```

-> We also have to define the `#prefix` and the `#packageName`
+> We also have to define the `#prefix` and the `#packageName`.

 ### Define remote entities and traits

-Once the generator is configured we can define the entities of the AST meta-model and
-    the entities that come from the Demo meta-model.
+Once the generator is configured we can define the entities of the AST meta-model and the entities that come from the Demo meta-model.
 To define an entity of another meta-model we used the method `#remoteEntity:withPrefix:`.
 The prefix is then the prefix defined for the submetamodel.